starwolf0320/web3-interview-preparation/README.md

 2. Clone your fork to your local environment
 3. Create a feature branch `git checkout -b custom-answers`
 4. Add custom answers for the behavioral interview and commit your changes `git commit -m 'add description here'`
-5. Push your changes to your own repo with `git push -u origin custom-answers`.
+5. Push your changes to your own repo with `git push -u origin custom-answers`

 If you want you can also add additional questions and answers for the other sections.
 If you think others could profit from your answers consider opening a pull request to the [main repo](https://github.com/noahliechti/web3-interview-preparation).